kmamykin/blog.mamykin.com/posts/2021-05-15-running-X-apps-on-mac-with-docker/index.md

 ## Motivation

+There are numerous examples how to run [X-Window](https://en.wikipedia.org/wiki/X_Window_System) applications in a docker container, but very few of the examples work on macOS using "Docker for Mac" product.
-The other day I was looking through the installation of [ROS2 (Robot Operating System)](https://docs.ros.org/en/foxy/index.html) on Mac (Big Sur, M1 CPU).
+I discovered that trying to work through the tutorials of [ROS2 (Robot Operating System)](https://docs.ros.org/en/foxy/index.html) on my Mac (Big Sur, M1 CPU).
-Compiling ROS from source on Mac is a bit of a [chore](https://docs.ros.org/en/foxy/Installation/macOS-Development-Setup.html), and requires global changes to the local machine (such as disabling System Integrity Protection).
-Running ROS processes as containers in Docker presents a nice (minimal footprint on the host machine) alternative to compiling and installing ROS locally.
-However, several essential tools in ROS are GUI applications compiled using Qt framework, and need additional steps to display their windows on the docker host machine.
+While most of ROS processes work perfectly well in docker, some essential GUI applications such as rqt and rviz need to connect to XServer process running on the host machine.
-There are several articles on the web describing how that can be done but few specifically address how to do that on a Mac with XQuartz and Docker for Mac.

-See also:
-* [http://wiki.ros.org/docker/Tutorials/GUI](http://wiki.ros.org/docker/Tutorials/GUI) - Linux centric, does not work on Mac
-* https://github.com/mviereck/x11docker - only supports Linux and Windows hosts, not Macs
+What follows is a list of steps to make this setup work using "Docker for Mac" and XQuartz.

 ## Install XQuartz